-- 31.8.4 Protests - 31.8.4.1 In the event of a question or a protest during a qualifying meet or post-season tournament, the decision of the Tournament Director and/or Tournament Games Committee shall be. - 31.8.4.2 Regular season protests, if any, will be handled as indicated in the current edition of the National Federation Track And Field and Cross Country Rules. - 31.8.5 Unmanned aerial systems at AIA post season events - 31.8.5.1 The use of unmanned aerial systems, often referred to as drones, is prohibited for any purpose by any persons at all AIA post season events.
+- 31.8.4.1 In the event of a question or a protest during a qualifying meet or post-season tournament, the decision of the Tournament Director and/or Tournament Games Committee shall be. - 31.8.4.2 Regular season protests, if any, will be handled as indicated in the current edition of the National Federation Track and Field and Cross Country Rules Book.

+31.8.5.1 The use of unmanned aerial systems, often referred to as drones, is prohibited for any purpose by any persons at all AIA post season events.
 This policy includes not only the restricted playing area of the venue(s), but also the physical confines of the entire stadium/field/arena structure.
 For the purpose of this policy, an unmanned aerial system is any aircraft without a human pilot on board.

-- 31.9 UNIFIED TRACK and field is a joint effort between the AIA and SOAZ to incorporate Unified programs in AIA member schools recognizing and offering opportunities for SOAZ athletes and partners to compete in an AIA sanctioned activity.
+- UNIFIED TRACK and field is a joint effort between the AIA and SOAZ to incorporate Unified programs in AIA member schools recognizing and offering opportunities for SOAZ athletes and partners to compete in an AIA sanctioned activity.
 Unified track and field programs shall be administered by each participating member school and follow the requirements per AIA Bylaws for eligibility, rules and program administration. - 31.9.1 Official rules for Unified track and field shall be those published by SOAZ and the AIA prior to each season, as approved by the AIA Executive Board.
 See Article 35.